rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 4. Chael Hemlock - Plague doctor cleric with a cane and unnatural way of moving.
 All skin covered by fabric.

+NPC's
+Tempest: God of storms and sudden weather
+Raijin: God of lightning and thunder.

 At the Mysteria Academy
 Groundskeeper Cloverine - Tends to the land and gardens of the school.
 Special contact of mine.

-Session notes:
+Session notes: 4
 	Increase in security at the academy with "the military".
 	Belly Coast Dorms - Dorm at school.
 	Gained supplier for illicit substances in city outside of school.

-Field trip to Crimson Forest
+Session 5: Field trip to Crimson Forest
 Given whistle that summons teacher be at the crimson covert by the night of the full moon (A few days away).

-Tempest: God of storms and sudden weather
-Raijin: God of lightning and thunder.

 Took a jar of sap from the tree in the crimson covert